San Jacobo Recipe, a traditional ham and cheese delicacy

 The best thing about it is that it is a very simple and easy to prepare recipe.
 It also has the advantage that children love it.
 Shall we start?

-Ingredients for the San Jacobo Recipe (8 units):
+Ingredients for the San Jacobo recipe (8 units):

 • 8 slices of regular ham or 16 if square slices